Uninen/garmin-connect-to-json/README.md

 Usage: garmin-connect-to-json [options]

 Options:
-  -o, --output-file <filepath>  specify where to output the tweets (default: "./garminData.json") -m, --month <YYYY-MM>         the month to fetch in YYYY-MM format (default: current month) --fail-when-zero              return exit status 1 if no new items are found -V, --version                 output the version number
+  -o, --output-file <filepath>  specify where to output the data (default: "./garminData.json") -m, --month <YYYY-MM>         the month to fetch in YYYY-MM format (default: current month) --fail-when-zero              return exit status 1 if no new items are found -V, --version                 output the version number